aaaventura/code-assignment-11/README.md

 - If Docker says the port is in use, use `bash docker ps` to display all currently running containers.
 Then use `docker stop <container_using_7775>`

-        Note: root Access may be required.
+        Note: root Access may be required to terminate other containers.